deepaucksharma/psql-next/database-intelligence-mvp/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the Database Intelligence OTEL Collector.
+This guide helps you diagnose and resolve common issues with the Database Intelligence OTEL Collector for both PostgreSQL and MySQL databases.

 ## Table of Contents
 - [Common Issues](#common-issues)